Benchmarking quantum phase-space methods for near-resonant light propagation

 To this end, we consider a quantum model describing the propagation of radiation in an atomic two-level medium subject to radiative damping~\cite{Drummond:1991aa}.
 Using the PPR, we have previously applied this framework to the study of self-induced transparency (SIT)~\cite{Slusher:1974aa} in gas-filled hollow-core photonic crystal fibers, demonstrating the generation of amplitude~\cite{Najafabadi:2024aa} and quadrature squeezing~\cite{Najafabadi:2025aa}.
 While these results underscore the ability of the PPR to capture quantum optical effects in strongly nonlinear regimes, the underlying formulation relies on a collective description of large atomic ensembles to suppress higher-order terms arising from noncanonical commutation relations.
 This assumption restricts the generality of the model and entails a significant computational overhead.
 Moreover, it does not naturally accommodate the TWA, thereby limiting access to more efficient simulation strategies.

-Here we introduce an alternative formulation based on the Jordan–Schwinger mapping~\cite{Jordan:1935aa,Schwinger:1952aa}, which represents atomic operators in terms of bosonic modes.
+In this paper, we introduce an alternative formulation based on the Jordan–Schwinger mapping~\cite{Jordan:1935aa,Schwinger:1952aa}, which represents atomic operators in terms of bosonic modes.
 This transformation eliminates higher-order phase-space terms, enabling the direct application of the standard coherent-state PPR.
-Crucially, it also renders the TWA applicable to atomic systems, providing an efficient and scalable alternative to the more computationally demanding PPR.
+Crucially, it also renders the TWA applicable to atomic systems, providing an efficient and scalable alternative to the more computationally demanding PPR~\cite{JNajafabadi:2025aa}.

-Within this framework, we derive two sets of stochastic differential equations—one based on the PPR and the other on the TWA—to describe both coherent atom–field dynamics and the influence of optical noise.
-By directly comparing simulations obtained from these equations, we present a systematic benchmark of the TWA against the PPR, thereby identifying the parameter regimes in which the TWA achieves accurate results at a substantially reduced computational cost.
+Within this framework, we derive two sets of stochastic differential equations—one for each representation—to describe coherent atom–field dynamics and the influence of optical noise.
+By comparing these simulations, we identify the specific parameter regimes where the TWA provides an accurate, low-cost alternative to the more demanding PPR.